k0ss/Moon/about/index.md

 * Perform in-depth static and dynamic code analysis.
 * Reverse engineer custom network protocols to aid vulnerability analysis.
 * Create documentation for existing tools and create new tools to automate bug discovery.
-* Assess memory corruption bugs for exploitability.
+* Turn memory corruption and logic bugs I find into working exploits for proofs of concept.
 * Lead an intern project to create an internal fuzzer management framework.
-* Implement an tool for feedback-based fuzzing of server binaries without source code or reversing.
+* Implement a tool for feedback-based fuzzing of server binaries without source code or reversing.

 **VMWare, Inc.** | **Security Engineer** | **Austin, TX** | **07/2016-08/2017**
 * Managed the SDL Process from idea to release and response with multiple product teams.